braid-org/braid-spec/README.md

 1. *Subscriptions* to GET requests
 2. *Versioning* to resources
 3. *Semantics* to PATCH requests

-And provides an optional peer-to-peer consensus algorithm for *Validation* and *History Pruning*.
+4. And an optional peer-to-peer consensus algorithm for *Validation* and *History Pruning*.

 ### Braid Patch — [`draft-xx-httpbis-braid-patch-00.txt`](https://github.com/braid-work/braid-spec/blob/master/draft-xx-httpbis-braid-patch-00.txt)